-The comprehensive investigation of these and other related topics will lead to a monographic treatise on the aesthetics of film music in the silent film era, which is expected for 2020.
+The comprehensive investigation of these and other related topics will lead to a monographic treatise on the historical aesthetics of film music in the silent era, which is expected for 2020.

-A digital repository will constitute the documentary section of this aesthetic investigation.
-It will be operative and accessible online after the evaluation of a pilot phase in the third year of activity.
+The digital open access repository FMJ Archive constitutes the documentary section of this aesthetic investigation.
 Aside from being hosted on the server of the University of Vienna, a link to the database will also be available on major reference websites for both musicology and film studies (such as institutional sites and reference portals).